top of the page

 AND for those

-• that do not have a registered office or a production or operational facility in the aforementioned municipalities, provided that the employees in question reside or are domiciled in those municipalities.
+• that do not have a registered office or a production or operational facility in the aforementioned municipalities, limited to current employees who reside or are domiciled in those municipalities.

 The application for special fund, submitted to the Regions, on the other hand, required prior agreement with the most representative trade unions at the national level for employers with more than five employees.

-Upon the decree’s conversion into law, the option is granted—as provided for under the ordinary wage supplementation scheme and the ordinary allowance—to apply for the benefit for an additional period not exceeding three months, to employers with facilities or workers located in red zones.
+Upon the decree’s conversion into law, the option is granted—as provided for in the case of ordinary layoff benefits and ordinary unemployment benefits—to apply for the extension of benefits for an additional period not exceeding three months, to employers with facilities or workers located in red zones.

 Similarly, employers with production facilities—or, in any case, for their employees who are resident or domiciled—in the regions of Lombardy, Veneto, and Emilia-Romagna (the so-called “yellow zone”) are eligible for exceptional wage supplementation benefits for an additional period not exceeding four weeks, which may be authorized by the same granting order.